intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_2_gpio/README.md

 `g++ -lmraa lesson_2.cpp -o lesson_2`

+Now run the program using the following command.

+`./lesson_2`

 ### Troubleshooting

 After running it, you should see one of your LEDs blink.
 If mraa is properly mapped, the LED near the lower numbered pins on the first breakout should blink.